 The story has a huge cast of characters, some of them continuing.
 Dick's friends include Simba, Ted and Slip'ry, all series characters.
 Dick's athletic rival at Farr is Bark Hall, a gifted athlete who likes to taunt Dick.
 Bark has a sidekick, Jed Jaxon, who is also a basketball player.
 Both Bark and Jed are series characters, too.
 Bark Hall is the same kind of character as Iceman in the film Top Gun (1986).
 Both are men of genuine ability, who are successful in their institutions; both are extremely good looking; both have a loyal sidekick; both are obnoxious to the hero, and like to put him down; both are really decent people, and not at all villains in any sense of the term.
 There is a ritual quality to their verbal attacks on the hero: they seem to be a form of macho posturing or challenging.
 Both rivals are men of substance; they offer a person of ability as a rival to the hero.
 Unlike some of the characters in the story, Bark Hall also shows good sportsmanship on the playing field.
 He is a rival to Dick, not a bad guy.

 Dick is helped by his friend Jacks of Holden.
 Holden seems to be the military academy with the closest ties to Farr.
 Their cadet uniforms are blue here, while Farr's are green as usual.
-Dick is #9 here on his team; please see the article on Sports Numbers and Their Symbolism for a history of numbers in comic book sports tales.
+Dick is #9 here on his team; please see my article on Sports Numbers and Their Symbolism for a history of numbers in comic book sports tales.
 The number 9 is not only on Dick's actual basketball uniform, but also on the front and the back of the green uniform sweater he wears while on the bench.
 This sweater is really cool.
 It helps strongly identify Dick with his number 9.
 The number is up high on the back of the sweater, making it prominent.
 I've never seen anything quite like it.
 It has a transitional quality, part way between on-field wear, and everyday wear.

 Baseball is almost over (1945).
 Art: Jim Wilcox.
 Dick Cole is kidnapped by bad sports at rival school Holden, who want to make sure he stays out of the Big Game.
 This situation escalates in ironical and unexpected ways.
 Although it is presented seriously, there are comic overtones.